-- Comprehensive Care Management: Initial and ongoing assessment and management aimed at integration of physical, behavioral health, substance use treatment, long term services and supports and community services using a person-centered Health Action Plan (HAP) which addresses clinical and non-clinical needs. - 2.
-Care Coordination: Facilitating access to monitoring or progress toward goals identified in the Health Action Plan (HAP) to manage chronic conditions for optimal health and promote wellness. - 3.
-Comprehensive Transitional Care: The facilitation of services for the participant, family, and caregivers when participant is transitioning between levels of care.
+- Comprehensive Care Management: Initial and ongoing assessment and management aimed at integration of physical, behavioral health, long-term services and supports and community services using a person-centered Health Action Plan (HAP) which addresses clinical and non-clinical needs. - Care Coordination: Facilitating access to monitoring or progress toward goals identified in the Health Action Plan (HAP) to manage chronic conditions for optimal health and promote wellness. - Comprehensive Transitional Care: The facilitation of services for the client, family, and caregivers when client is transitioning between levels of care. - Individual and Family Supports: Coordination of information and services to support the client and their family or caregivers to maintain and promote quality of life, with particular focus on community living options.